tsboom/dwetl/README.md

 Create a virtualenv called venv. `virtualenv venv`

-Enter your virtual environmentDownload the requirements
+Enter your virtual environment
+`source venv/bin/activate`

+Download the requirements

-`pip install requirements.txt`
+`pip install -r requirements.txt`

 To connect to the pgcommondev, it is recommended that an SSH tunnel is used so that you can work on this project from any IP address.